-The deadline for receipt of mailed, paper applications is 4:30 p.m., ET, on the due date.
-Mailed paper applications received after the due date and deadline time will be considered late and will be disqualified from competitive review and from funding under this announcement.
+The deadline for receipt of mailed, paper applications is 4:30 pm ET on the due date.
+Mailed paper applications received after the due date and deadline time will be considered late and will be disqualified from competitive review and funding under this funding opportunity.